 These alarms are fitted by a professional who is recommended by or employed by the security company.

-There are normally several levels of security cover when it comes to ″paid for″ services:
+There are normally several levels of security cover when it comes to these more premium services:

-This service is normally supplied through your monitoring company and depending on the level of support you have, the company will either send out one of their own security officers to inspect your property or contact your nominated keyholder.
+This service is normally supplied through your monitoring company and depending on the level of support you have, or how much you pay, in the event the alarm is triggered the company will either send out one of their own security officers to inspect your property or contact your nominated keyholder.

 In terms of your nominated keyholder, common stipulations are that they need to be within a 20 – 30 minute car journey from the property (so they must be capable of driving) and have a set of keys that will enable them to access the property.
 If you change your locks then you must supply your keyholder with a new set, this is your responsibility!